 Beginning with dime novels and progressing through the boys’ and girls’ series books of the 20th century to the contemporary young adult literature of the Hipple Collection, USF Libraries Special Collections provides a place to study the comprehensive history of literature for American adolescents.
 In the Hipple Collection, Special Collections provides access to outstanding young adult literature published after 1970 that speaks to the social, emotional, and cultural challenges of adolescence.

-The Hipple Collection has grown from an initial 333 books donated by Dr. Kaywell and members of the Assembly on Literature for Adolescents as well as YA authors to nearly 2,500 titles, ranging from the iconic works of Judy Blume and S.E.
+The Hipple Collection has grown from an initial 333 books donated by Dr. Kaywell and members of the Assembly on Literature for Adolescents as well as YA authors to over 4,000 titles, ranging from the iconic works of Judy Blume and S.E.
 Hinton to the hand-drawn comic panels for Hope Larson’s graphic novel adaptation of A Wrinkle in Time.
 Signed first editions, manuscripts, authors’ working notes, and page proofs provide a window to explore the genre’s creation.
 It also provides teachers and adolescent readers with materials that combat prejudice, promote tolerance, and encourage self-acceptance through examples of teenagers successfully dealing with the psychological, social, and cultural issues associated with coming of age.